apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

 #.
 Click OK.

 .. note::
-   In security groups-enabled Advanced zones and Basic zones, creation of VPC and isolated networks are not supported.
+   * In security groups-enabled Advanced zones and Basic zones, creation of VPC and isolated networks are not supported.
+   * MTU options will be shown in the UI and considered only when zone configuration - `allow.end.users.to.specify.vr.mtu` is set to true.
+Maximum allowed values for public and private MTU can be controlled by zone-level configurations, `vr.public.interface.max.mtu` and `vr.private.interface.max.mtu` respectively.

 Configure Public Traffic in an Advanced Zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~